James Patrick Keleher: Archbishop of Kansas City

-Following the retirement of Archbishop Ignatius Strecker, Keleher was named the third archbishop of the archdiocese of Kansas City, Kansas, on June 28, 1993 by John Paul II.
+Following the retirement of Archbishop Ignatius Strecker, Keleher was named the third archbishop of Kansas City on June 28, 1993, by John Paul II.
 He was installed at the Cathedral of St. Peter the Apostle in Kansas City, Kansas, on September 8, 1993.

 In 1996, Keleher started an education program to fight child sexual abuse in the archdiocese and instituted a background questionnaire for anyone working with children.
 Keleher established an independent review board in 2002 to investigate and issue recommendations on all allegations of sexual abuse.
 In 2003, he instituted VIRTUS, a national child abuse prevention program.

-On January 7, 2004, John Paul II appointed Bishop Joseph Fred Naumann to serve as coadjutor archbishop for the archdiocese.
+On January 7, 2004, John Paul II appointed Bishop Joseph Naumann to serve as coadjutor archbishop for the archdiocese.
 On February 21, 2004, Keleher requested that parishes and other Catholic institutions within the archdiocese stop inviting politicians who support abortion rights for women to any events.
 This request was precipitated by the University of St. Mary in Leavenworth, Kansas, inviting then Governor Kathleen Sebelius, a Catholic who supports abortion rights, to speak at an event.

 Retirement and legacy

-On January 15, 2005, Keleher submitted his letter of resignation to Pope Benedict XVI, having reached the minimum retirement age for bishops.
+On January 15, 2005, Keleher submitted his letter of resignation as archbishop of Kansas City to Pope Benedict XVI, having reached the mandatory retirement age of 75 for bishops.
 Later that year, Keleher started teaching part time at St. Mary of the Lakes Seminary.
-Keleher has also visited state prisons in Kansas on a regular basis, including the celebration of a Chrism Mass in April 2011 at the Topeka Correction Facility in Topeka, Kansas.
+Keleher also visited state prisons in Kansas on a regular basis, including the celebration of a Chrism Mass in April 2011 at the Topeka Correctional Facility in Topeka, Kansas.
+After retirement, he was involved in Prison Ministry.

+Keleher died in Olathe, Kansas, on November 9, 2024, at the age of 93.